 We are all living with the extreme disruption to business as usual and figuring out what’s the best path forward for ourselves and our companies in a rapidly changing environment.
 Recent events have also provided an unprecedented opportunity to make positive changes in how we do things.

-This unplanned slowdown in new business development activity is a rare occasion when you have some time to take stock of your current proposal process.
+The unplanned slowdown in new business development activity we all went through provides an opportunity to take stock of your current proposal process.
 Likely you have discovered where deficiencies exist in internal communications and business systems with people working remotely.
 Information security has also quickly become a priority.

 Opportunity for Implementing Positive Changes